archettialberto/airlab_server_guidelines/docs/server_guidelines/coding.md

-Welcome to the Coding Guide! :computer:
+Welcome to the Coding Survival Guide! :computer:
 This guide is your key to becoming a respected coder and steering clear of those pesky coding headaches.

 During your thesis, you're going to write a substantial amount of code, and keeping it organized is crucial.
 Your code has a future beyond your initial writing.
 Others (and your future self) will need to understand what you've crafted.
 We're here to ensure that your code tells a good story :book:, not a mystery novel :detective:.